furiosa-ai/docs/v2024.1.0/en/_sources/furiosa_llm/furiosa-llm-serve.rst

 ****************************************************

-In addition to Python API, ``furiosa-llm`` also offers an OpenAI-compatible server which hosts a single model and provides two OpenAP-compatible APIs:
+In addition to Python API, ``furiosa-llm`` also offers an OpenAI-compatible server which hosts a single model and provides two OpenAI-compatible APIs:
 `Completions API <https://platform.openai.com/docs/api-reference/completions>`_ and `Chat API <https://platform.openai.com/docs/api-reference/chat>`_.